-SUMMARY: The Safeguarding Tomorrow Revolving Loan Fund Program (Safeguarding Tomorrow RLF) is a recently established federal financial assistance program that provides capitalization grants to eligible states, federally recognized tribes, territories, and the District of Columbia to establish and capitalize revolving loan funds that provide hazard mitigation assistance for local governments to reduce risks from natural hazards and disasters.
+SUMMARY: The Safeguarding Tomorrow Revolving Loan Fund Program (Safeguarding Tomorrow RLF, Assistance Listing: 97.139) is a recently established federal financial assistance program that provides capitalization grants to eligible states, federally recognized tribes, territories, and the District of Columbia to establish and capitalize revolving loan funds that provide hazard mitigation assistance for local governments to reduce risks from natural hazards and disasters.
 The program became subject to the Build America, Buy America Act requirements on Oct.
-1, 2024, when 2 CFR Part 200 was updated to clarify that "loans" a type of federal financial assistance subject to BABAA.
+1, 2024, when 2 CFR Part 200 was updated to clarify that "loans," a type of federal financial assistance, are subject to BABAA.

-In accordance with the Build America, Buy America Act (BABAA), FEMA proposes a general applicability waiver for one year of the Buy America Domestic Content Procurement Preference (referred to as the "Buy America preference") as it applies to awards under the Safeguarding Tomorrow RLF.
-FEMA proposes that a time-limited period waiver is in the public interest because, at present, FEMA does not have established policies, processes, or compliance mechanisms in place to ensure adherence to its BABAA requirements by loan recipients under the Safeguarding Tomorrow RLF, and that the Buy America preference has not been effectively communicated to loan recipients to facilitate compliance.
+In accordance with the Build America, Buy America Act (BABAA), this waiver action approves a one-year general applicability waiver of the Buy America Domestic Content Procurement Preference (referred to as the "Buy America preference") as it applies to awards under the Safeguarding Tomorrow RLF.
+A time-limited waiver is in the public interest because, at present, FEMA does not have established policies, processes, or compliance mechanisms in place to ensure adherence to its BABAA requirements by loan recipients under the Safeguarding Tomorrow RLF, and that the Buy America preference has not been effectively communicated to loan recipients to facilitate compliance.
 The one-year adjustment period will give FEMA, states, tribes, territories, the District of Columbia, and loan recipients time to develop the necessary policies and procedures, including providing sufficient time to: